Tag: Ronnie Cowan

 Ronnie Cowan – 2016 Parliamentary Question to the Department for Work and Pensions

-To ask the Secretary of State for Work and Pensions, how many personal independence payment claimants there were in Inverclyde in 2015.
+To ask the Secretary of State for Work and Pensions, what the administrative costs of delivering means-tested benefits were in each of the last three years.

 Justin Tomlinson